 - Prizes and certificates will be awarded on Honors Day.

-The review committee for both the research grant and senior research prize is chaired by Isaac Kamola, Assistant Professor of Political Science and includes: Xiangming Chen, Paul E. Raether Distinguished Professor of Global Studies and Sociology, and Dean and Director of The Center for Urban and Global Studies; Garth Myers, Paul E. Raether Distinguished Professor of Urban International Studies; Emily Cummins, Postdoctoral Fellow in Urban Studies.
+The review committee for both the research grant and senior research prize is chaired by Isaac Kamola, Assistant Professor of Political Science and includes: Xiangming Chen, Paul E. Raether Distinguished Professor of Global Studies and Sociology, and Dean and Director of The Center for Urban and Global Studies; Emily Cummins, Postdoctoral Fellow in Urban Studies; Garth Myers, Paul E. Raether Distinguished Professor of Urban International Studies; Na Fu, Luce Visiting Scholar

 Congratulations to Past Winners of the Grossman Prize